I’d like to think that back when there was only Earth and Sky, the Sun and the Moon would long for something new and beautiful to gaze upon.

 Isn’t that sort of what flowers are meant for?
 A break from the mundane - something so enthralling we’re taken aback and forced to appreciate the beauty in its rawest form.

 We humans have long been so taken by these magical, living things that we have assigned meaning to them.
 We use them to communicate feelings and messages when words do not suffice.
 In this guide, we share the meaning of flowers, before rewinding back to where it all began to explore the history of floriography.

-The language of flowers
+The Language of Flowers

-Lucky for us, we have Floriography to help satisfy our thirst for understanding these precious plants.
-Floriography roughly translates to “the language of flowers” and has been used as a means of cryptological communication simply by the way flowers are arranged, their colour and variety.
 To say that their unique language is fascinating and deeply romantic is an understatement.
 Floriography has the innate ability to embody the most captivating of human emotions and leave nothing but warmth in its wake.

-The Mother of Floriography
+The Meaning of Flowers

 - Pink represents unconditional love, happiness, pure innocence, and femininity